TimotheMaammar/VideoSummarizer/README.md

 `urllib`, `pathlib`, `re`, `dataclasses`, `tempfile`.
 Requires **Python 3.9+** (`str | None` unions are kept lazy via `from __future__ import annotations`).

-## Limitations & ideas

-- **Whisper is slower than real time on CPU** for long videos.
-Use a smaller model, or a CUDA GPU (auto-detected, with automatic CPU fallback) for a big speedup.
-- **No transcript cache.** Re-running on the same source re-fetches and re-summarizes.
-- **DRM-protected content** (Netflix, etc.) is out of scope.